Getting rid of a lawsuit in bankruptcy depends on a few factors. One of the main factors includes determining

 clarity on the type of debt liability attached to the suit.

-There are certain debts in which you may be responsible for paying if it
+Debts which you may be responsible for if it

 - Debt related to outstanding student loans.